SYSU-MSC-Studio/Project-B/README.md

 # Develop branch
-This branch is used for new version develop.
+This branch is used for new version development.